Click here to get your TI-84 Plus CE on Amazon.

 While the physical location of buttons is identical to that of older TI-84 models, the buttons themselves are smaller and rectangles, rather than rounded.
 This looks more like the TI-Nspire buttons and gives the CE buttons a modern look.

 The CE has its own new operating system.
 While it is nearly identical to previous TI-84 models, an important difference is that you can’t transfer apps from older models to a CE.
 To remedy this, Texas Instruments is issuing new versions of all its most popular apps via their website.
 In fact, my CE review unit shipped with many popular apps like Finance, Conics, PlySmlt2, and Transfrm.
-Looking at the official TI app website for the TI-84 Plus CE, the CE already has a couple of extra apps that the TI-84 Plus C hasn’t received.
+The CE already has a couple of extra apps that the TI-84 Plus C hasn’t received.

 Comparing the TI-84 Plus C to the TI-84 Plus CE, you’ll be hard pressed to find many changes.
 I explored various menus, apps, etc. and noticed only a few extremely minor differences.
 For example, when exploring the “MODE” menu, a couple of options have changed.
 Here you can select what language localization you want if you are not a native English speaker, as opposed to going through apps.
 Additionally, while the 84 Plus C gives 3 options for the format of answers: “AUTO”, “DEC” (decimal), and “FRAC-APPROX”, the last option is eliminated for the CE.
 I’m not sure what the rationale is here, but it means you cannot select a mode that automatically converts all answer from decimals back to fractions with the CE.